top of page

 SRAC PENRITH | Sydney Region Aboriginal Corporation | Penrith Aboriginal Community

-The destinations On The Road visit, reengage the participants with culture, connect to land and people.
-We choose each destination based off SRAC employees returning to country.
+SRAC typically take participants to the Country of one of our Staff - leading by example to reengage youth with culture, our connection to land and people.
 It is an initiative within itself for SRAC to promote self-care to our Team and allow them to return home and be the leader in showcasing to the kids how important a sense of identity, self and pride is.

 bottom of page